List of Fist of the North Star characters: Mamiya

 During the trio's time together, Mamiya, due to her similar attributes with Yuria, feelings for Kenshiro, though he does not acknowledge it; she also becomes the object of Rei's affections.
 However, burdened by the shame of her past, she is never able to express her love in return.
 In order that she would never forget him, Rei uses his final living days to challenge Yuda, whom he defeats and avenges the crimes that Judas committed against Mamiya in the past.
 Moved by his sacrifice on her behalf, Mamiya is able to re-embrace her womanhood, renouncing her life as a warrior.
 Following Rei's death, she only makes sporadic appearances through the remainder of the manga.
+She reappears in Episode 114 of the sequel TV series.

 Mamiya was voiced by Toshiko Fujita in the series, Naomi Shindō in the video game Fist of the North Star: Ken's Rage, and Karin Nanami in Fitness Boxing: Fist of the North Star.
 In English dubbed version of the TV Series she is voiced by Mary Elizabeth McGlynn, and in Ken's Rage, she was voiced by Laura Bailey.